SimonMoynihan33/KVRN-Apparel/README.md

 **Issue closed-24/10/2024**

 ## Bug 07
+- **Issue**: When an item is added to the wishlist it shows the add to bag modal instead of a simple success message.
+- **Cause**: JS conflicting with classes

+## Bug 07
 - **Issue**: Couldn't run migrations as I accidentally modified a core django file.
 - **Fix**: Uninstall and reinstalll django